Our Team

 Categories: Department Heads

-Dr. Rombough works with children, adolescents and young adults.
-In addition to her work at the OCCT, she provides psychological services and program supervision at the Integrated Services for Autism and Neurodevelopmental Disorders (ISAND) clinic in Toronto.
+Dr. Vicki Rombough works with children, adolescents and young adults.
+In addition to her work at the OCCT, she previously provided psychological services and program supervision at the Integrated Services for Autism and Neurodevelopmental Disorders (ISAND) clinic in Toronto.
 Prior professional experiences include positions at North York General Hospital, The Hospital for Sick Children, Kinark Child and Family Services, Toronto District School Board, Holland Bloorview Kids Rehabilitation Hospital and York University.
 Dr. Rombough provides psychological and developmental assessments, as well psychological intervention and parent consultation/support.
 She has a special interest in providing CBT and mindfulness-based therapies to treat anxiety, depression, obsessive-compulsive disorder and behavioural challenges in children and adolescents.
 She is also dedicated to working with individuals with learning, attention or developmental differences, such as autism spectrum disorder (ASD), who also experience mental health concerns.
 In addition to her clinical work and research contributions, Dr. Rombough has provided training to other professionals, including ASD training to mental health clinicians across Ontario and globally through Sick Kids International.

 Dr. Vicki Rombough